shale00/Note-Taker/README.md

   N/A

   ## Usage
   To add a note, click on the 'get started' button on the home page.
 The user will be redirected to the notes page where the user can click on the right column to add a title and text.
 Note: The user must add both to be able to save the note.
 Once the user has written a note title and text, a save icon will appear in the upper right-hand corner.
 Click it to save the note.
 It will be added to the list of notes in the left column.
+To read a note, click on the note in the left column.
+The plus icon in the upper right-hand corner will empty the right column so that the user can add a new note.
 To delete a note, click on the red trash can icon.

   ## Credits
   The starter code for this app was obtained at: https://github.com/coding-boot-camp/miniature-eureka